 Fate would have it that a mere few hours after watching Hamilton in the West End, I would be jumping onto a flight to the Land of the Free and Home of The Brave.
 At times I have to pinch myself that I am just an extraordinarily lucky and therefore, forever humble human being.

-I had been waiting a long time for the smash hit musical to cross over to these shores.
-To be fair to my dearest wife she waited for extremely late one Monday evening when the first public tickets went on sale at the start of 2017, but was unable to secure any tickets.
-I settled that I would just have to be patient and wait to see the little-known story of one of the relatively obscure founding fathers of the United States of America.
+I had been waiting a long time for the smash-hit musical to cross over to these shores.
+To be fair to my dearest wife she stayed late one Monday evening when the first public tickets went on sale at the start of 2017 but were unable to secure any tickets.
+I settled that I would just have to be patient and wait to see the little known story of one of the relatively obscure founding fathers of the United States of America.
 Good things come to those who wait, or so I am regularly informed.
 Therefore Michelle had been subscribing to the official website and was made aware of when the next batch of tickets went on sale towards the end of last year.
-When you book tickets in December 2017 (21st actually if you want me to be precise) for a performance over seven months away, you kind of forget about it and only appreciate it when you flip the calendar over from June to July and the weekend countdown is down to three.
+When you book tickets in December 2017 (21st actually if you want me to be precise) for an evening performance over seven months away, you kind of forget about your plans and only appreciate the upcoming event when you flip the calendar over from June to July and the weekend countdown is down to three.

 Great Expectations – it is easy in life to set extremely high expectations and then be left disappointed.
 Keeping our expectations in check is probably one of the many challenges of modern life.
 Therefore I decided to avoid the hype, even though I recall an